 As we go through our rebellious teens and into adulthood – we are faced with numerous choices & decisions – what do I study?
 Where do I work?
 What relationships to keep?

-You never know the answers to most of the question (Nobody does).
-Look at your early years as a journey to discover – about yourself , your interests, your aspirations, your purpose,etc. The only person who can truly give you those answers are yourself.
+You never know the answers to most of the questions (Nobody does).
+Look at your early years as a journey to discover – about yourself, your interests, your aspirations, your purpose, etc. The only person who can truly give you those answers is yourself.
 No one else can.

 Clark Kent travels to the far corner of the earth to discover himself.
 He learns who he is & his purpose i.e to protect the earth.
 Your purpose may not be to save the world – but you still have a purpose.
 Find that what it is – gain more clarity.
 You will start making the right career choices once you know who you are & what you want.